nickstrait/Hawaiian-Macroalgae-Stable-Isotopes/README.md

 All code is reproducable, so long as the data is imported with the same names.
 Data was imported from the files section in bottom right of R, not with read.csv.

+You will need the following library installed: ggplot2

 Acknowledgements: NFWF, Papahānaumokuākea Marine National Monument, NOAA, NSF, NCCOS, NOAA's Undersea Research Center for Hawaii and the Western Pacific.
 Co-Collaborators from Hawaii: UH Manoa: Alison Sherwood, Celia Smith, PMNM: Randy Kosaki, NOAA: Daniel Wagner